yungtiec/functional-javascript/functional-javascript.md

   alert('timeout!');
 },5000);
 ```
 In this example, the anonymous function is called back after 1 second.
+Even without a name, the higher order function accesses the callback function via the arguments object.